 This is the section just after the introduction.
 I've edited the introduction slightly (added a few paragraphs of clarification), but it's still basically the same.
 The section here deals with the question of how we perceive (detect) depth in our environment:

-Human beings generally do not know everything about the environments they inhabit ...!-->!-->
+Human beings generally do not know everything about the environments they inhabit.
+We also ...!-->!-->

 I really want to try teaching this to people.
 It's so difficult to judge whether I'm going way too fast, or way too slow without some idea of what people can process (and what they already know).

 Been spending most of the day on thesis work.
 Wound up doing an hour of work-work too since the customer needed it.
 All through the day as I've been writing I've been having the itch to drop writing and code on OpenGL-ctypes.
-It's a feeling I haven't had in a long ...
+It's a feeling I haven't had in a long while, basically just means ...